lean-mind/savvily-book-converter-python/README.md

 - "***process_ebook.sh***": This script converts the manuscript files to an epub file (eReaders version).

+- "***process_ebookForMOBI.sh***": This script converts the manuscript files to an epub file with monochrome theme (version used to convert to Kindle version).

 - "***process_cover.sh***": This script converts the book cover image to a pdf file.